Written by ASAP’s expert immigration lawyers · Updated

 What does the letter say about my work permit?

 The letter does not say what happens to your work permit.
 However in similar contexts, a work permit based on seeking asylum is valid until the expiration date.
-This is true when USCIS denies an asylum case, or when the immigration court dismisses a case.
+This is true when USCIS does not grant asylum and sends the asylum case to immigration court, or when the immigration court dismisses a case.

 (See this USCIS webpage, under “Permission to Work in the United States” and this USCIS webpage, under “Special Instructions.)